Sridevivaradharajan/Synergized-Model/README.md

 -Jaundice classification method adapted from:Nirmal Gaud’s Notebook

-**Note:** The machine learning models for both sepsis and jaundice were trained independently and are original to this project.
+**Note:** The Artificial Intelligence models for both sepsis and jaundice were trained independently and are original to this project.
 The Streamlit web interface was designed and implemented as a unified platform to demonstrate both models interactively.
 No direct code from the above sources was reused without modification.
 Instead, concepts and logic were adapted and extended.